FAIRplus/the-fair-cookbook/content/recipes/reusability/expressing-data-use.md

-* Representing Research Restriction based on Geographical Regions, geofencing
+* Representing Research Restriction based on Geographical Regions

-The section step shows how to use ODRL to document a geographical restrictions.
-This can be to list countries where research is allowed or to exclude countries from using a given dataset.
+The section shows how to use ODRL to document geographical restrictions, either by listing countries where research is allowed or by listing those countries excluded from doing so.

-In the following example, research is only allowed in a specific country, Italy in our example, which is encoded using ISO-3166 code.
+In the following example, research is only allowed in a specific country, `Italy` in this case, which is encoded using the `ISO-3166 code`.

 ```json